YU000jp/logseq-plugin-legacy-date-format/readme.md

 # Logseq Plugin: Legacy date format 🗝️

-- Replace and redirect to enable the use of legacy date formats
+- Replace or redirect to enable the use of legacy date formats.
+Replace inactive links with journal attributes.They function as both links and references within.

 - In Logseq, changing the user date format after graph construction is challenging.
 This is because even after performing a re-index, the links remain with the old date format. ( [Logseq#4279](https://github.com/logseq/logseq/issues/4279) ) To address this issue, this plugin has been developed.